 Another crazy time occurred while the group was booked into a San Francisco venue in 1967.
 Bobby Hollister (lead guitar and vocalist) had hooked up with this beautiful young blonde after a concert.
 He proceeded back to his hotel with the young lady and both entered his room.
 The rest of the group was next door playing poker and having a few beers to unwind.
 At one point, we heard Bobby yell and run out of the room.
 We instantly went to the door to see what the problem was.
 Hollister came running into the room yelling, “It’s a guy!
 It’s a guy!
 She has a penis.”
 To his surprise, he had hooked up with a transvestite who was a working female impersonator in a North Beach nightclub.
 Needless to say, Bobby was always ribbed about the incident and always checked that future women did not have a “package.”Though the Brymers had a busy touring schedule and a recording contract with Diplomacy Records, the band members decided to disband in late 1967.
 They were tired of being on the road.
 Hollister married Sandra J. Thomas in the late 1960s and they had three children.
 The marriage did not last long and they were divorced in November 1968 (according to the California Divorce Index).
 Hollister then returned to Tulane and kept on playing music.
 He later married Betty Stoy, with whom he had two daughters.

 When Hollister was still with the Brymers, he met guitarist Floyd Julian in Modesto, California, who played with the Jim Burget band.
-After the Brymer's breakup, Hollister joined them and appeared with the group at the Crowsnest in Modesto during the years 1967-1968.
+After the Brymer's breakup, Hollister formed his own band and landed a regular spot at the Crowsnest in Visalia, California, during the years 1967-1968.
+He asked Julian and his sister Lelah to join his band.
+In addition, Kenny Sinner (who had played with the Brymmers) completed the group on organ.
 Hollister was impressed with Julian's abilities as a guitarist and often visited him.
-Julian's sister Lelah, who also performed with them, remembers Hollister:
+Lelah recalls:

 It seems that Hollister remained in Tacoma.
 He died on March 23, 1993, in Washington.